 Make sure the film settles into place

-Mind you, simply putting the film in after lifting the latch won’t do the trick.
+Moreover, simply putting the film in after lifting the latch won’t do the trick.
 You need to ensure that the film is locked in its place, which is the spool hub – a cylindrical protrusion that needs to fit into a tiny recess provided in the film chamber.
 The end of the film opposite the spool hub should go over the spindle that extends into the chamber, which may require some manipulation with your fingers.

 Align the film with tip mark in opposite chamber